 - a.
-Commercial Facilities: - (1) All commercial facilities shall prepare a Best Management Practices plan to document environmental practices to be applied to daily operations.
-Plans shall address in-water maintenance limitations, storage and handling of hazardous and/or waste products common to the boating community, and emergency response to chemical spills. - (2) Commercial facilities shall provide a means for vessels to pump out their bilge tanks and the wastewater products taken to an approved treatment and disposal facility. - b.
-Residential Facilities:
+Commercial Facilities - (1) All commercial facilities shall prepare a Best Management Practices (BMP) plan to document environmental practices to be applied to daily operations.
+BMP plans shall address in-water maintenance limitations, storage and handling of hazardous and/or waste products common to the boating community, and emergency response to chemical spills. - (2) BMP plans for landside facilities such as parking lots shall meet City and County of Orange water quality management plan (WQMP) and/or low impact development (LID) requirements.
+Preparation of a WQMP or LID by a California-licensed Civil Engineer may be required for these developments.
+The RWQCB may require additional compliance with National Pollutant Discharge Elimination System (NPDES) permit requirements based on project-specific construction and post-construction impacts. - (3) BMP plans for waterside facilities shall comply with local CEQA mitigation measures and the requirements of the Coastal Development Permit, RWQCB Water Quality Certificate, and USACE permit.
+The Clean Marine Program provides BMP guidance to assist marina, boatyards, and other commercial dock facility owners in the preparation of BMP implementation and operation plans. - (4) Commercial facilities shall provide a means for vessels to pump out their bilge tanks.
+The wastewater byproducts shall be conveyed to an approved treatment and disposal facility.

+b.
+Residential Facilities